 God is always ready to work with us, are we ready to work with him?

 Suppose a reputed coach, who has helped many athletes excel, is eager to work with a budding athlete.
-But if that athlete is uninterested, that would be foolish and self-sabotaging.
+That athlete would be profoundly grateful.
+But instead, if that athlete is uninterested, that would be foolish and self-sabotaging.

-For gaining inner mastery, the greatest coach is the supreme master, God, Krishna.
-If we connect with him in devotion and mold our life according to his guidance, he helps us unleash our spiritual power to regulate our mind.
-And fortunately for us, Krishna is eager to work with us – so eager in fact that he always stays with us in our heart as the Supersoul.
+For gaining inner mastery, the greatest coach is omniscient Krishna.
+If we mold our life according to his guidance, he helps us unleash our spiritual power to regulate our mind.
+Fortunately for us, Krishna is eager to work with us – so eager in fact that he always stays with us in our heart as the Supersoul.
 Yet we are often apathetic or even averse to him.
 And then we wonder why while pursuing our dreams, we often turn out to be our own worst enemies.

 How turning to Krishna empowers is demonstrated at the start of the Bhagavad-gita.
 Though Krishna was with Arjuna on the same chariot, eager to work with him, Arjuna still became paralyzed by his mind’s muddled moralizing.
 But when he became ready to work with Krishna, after hearing Krishna’s guidance given through the Bhagavad-gita, he became empowered to win, as the Gita’s conclusion assures (18.78).